ZaynIkhlaq/Quran_Journal/README.md

 ## Contributing

-Pull requests and suggestions are welcome!
+Pull requests and suggestions are welcome.
-Feel free to open an issue or submit a PR.
+Feel free to open an issue or submit a PR or learn or copy or pretty much anything you want.

 ---